sQUlearn/squlearn/docs/user_guide/kernel_methods.rst

 methods in the literature.

-Central to both approaches is the embedding of data into the quantum Hilbert space by using quantum feature maps, which are nothing but encoding quantum circuits.
+Central to both approaches is the embedding of data into the quantum Hilbert space by using quantum encoding circuits, which are nothing but encoding quantum circuits.
 These can optionally be parametrized (as already implicitly introduced above) for optimally adjusting the resulting quantum kernel to a given data set.
-If a feature map with trainable parameters is used, sQUlearn initializes them to some predefined and reasonable values, which can be controlled, within FQK *and* PQK definitions via the argument :code:`parameter_seed` (defaults to zero).
+If a encoding circuit with trainable parameters is used, sQUlearn initializes them to some predefined and reasonable values, which can be controlled, within FQK *and* PQK definitions via the argument :code:`parameter_seed` (defaults to zero).